PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 12:57:20
+Last updated: 2024-04-02 12:59:23
-Random Quote: Happiness resides not in possessions, and not in gold, happiness dwells in the soul. - Democritus
+Random Quote: The happiness of a man in this life does not consist in the absence but in the mastery of his passions. - Alfred Tennyson